emperorofmars/nna_unity/readme.md

 For simpler definitions, information can be encoded into a node name directly.
 For more complex components, you can serialize JSON into an array of child-nodes.

-On import into Unity, these definitions will be parsed by NNA hot loadable processors.
+On import into Unity, these definitions will be parsed by NNA's hot loadable processors.

 **[Documantation on all provided NNA components!](Docs/Components.md)**

-#### Name Processing
+### Name Processing
 **Syntax:** `Actual Node Name` `NNA Processor Name` `Optional Parameters` `Optional Symmetry Suffix`

-*Example:* `UpperLegTwist.RHips0.5.R`
+*Example:* `UpperLegTwistHips0.5.R`

 `UpperLeg` is the actual node name.
 `Twist` is the NNA processor name.